 Along with our ABCs, basic math is the first subject learned in school, and your unconscious mind is there along with you also learning your first lessons with numbers.
 To occupy my mind as a kid I would notice numbers like street addresses and gas prices and juggle them in my head by comparing, adding, subtracting, dividing, calculating percentages.
 I was no math whiz, but I was good at The Price Is Right

 Now my dreams play with numbers in similar ways, and I’ve interpreted many dreams that prominently feature numbers.
 My childhood home address, 1954, has popped up in my dreams several ways.
 Split into two groups, 1954 adds up to 10 and 9, and added together equals 19.
 My dreams have presented those numbers jumbled as a receipt for $45.91, which says to me, “look at your life when you lived at 1954.”

-Important numbers in dreams draw attention to themselves; they’re used purposefully.
+Important numbers in dreams draw attention to themselves and are used purposefully.
 They can refer to times of life.
 Floors of a building can actually refer to ages.
 In a dream, you get off the elevator on floor 14 and discover that you are back at age 14.
 They can refer to children and their birth order (particularly in dreams about counting fingers and/or toes, because children are like digits, their lives lives extending from yours).

 1. Number one is the loneliest number, according to the popular 1960s song, yet it stands on its own without need of any other number to keep it company or make it complete.
 It is singular, the basis for all other numbers.
 Therefore, number one in dreams can be used as a sign of unity, integrity, independence.
 It is not lonely but strong.
 It is welcoming because it can connect with every other number to form new numbers, like 1 added to 9 makes 10, or 1 combined with 9 makes 19.
 The 0 (zero) on the end of 10 “elevates” the number one, enhances it, draws attention.